alchemycodelab/dev-101-product-launch/README.md

 ## Steps

+### Planning and Assets

-1. Come up with a concept and find assets:
+Come up with a concept and find assets:

 - Image(s)
 - Content (okay to be silly or flippant)
 - Fonts
 - Sketch out general design
-    - Decide on whether it will be responsive
+- Decide on how (or whether) it will be responsive

-1. Create your html
-1. Add CSS to create your layout
-    - Start with "narrow" mobile-first design
-    - Consider separately:
+Draw a sketch - by hand or electronically.
+Check out [Miro](miro.com).
+Plan where each major component will go.
+Create this for each "responsive design", meaning the device width ("viewport"), think mobile vs laptop.

+### Semantic HTML

+Create your html, choosing the best element for the job.
+There won't be layout or styling, so it will look like a really bad wikipedia/craigslist clone, but worse.
+You may need to visit some of the HTML structure for layout reasons, but the goal is to get the right elements in `index.html`.

+To apply your css:
+- Add your colors to the `:root` section as css variables
-        - layout
+- Default styling and high-level layout goes on the body:
+    ```
+    body {
+        /* css properties */
+    }
+    ```
+- Give an id attribute, `id="header"` to each major element you want to address:
+    ```
+    #header {
+        /* css properties */
+    }
+    ```
+- Or, if it is a common tag type, directly style it:
+    ```
+    input {
+        /* css properties */
+    }
+    ```

+### Layout and Styling with CSS

+#### Mobile First

+Start with narrow (mobile) as this tends to be the simplest (static layout, all vertical, with scrolling).
+Focus on:

-        - styling
+- styling choices (font and color)
-    - Add additional layout css for wider viewports (laptop)
+- padding and margins
+- heights and widths (of form controls)

+#### Responsive

+Add a media query for switching to more complex layout for wide viewports (laptop).
+Use the examples and CSS Tricks resource to grid your design.

+### Form

-1. Make sure to add the following attributes to your form and its controls:
+Make sure to add the following attributes to your form and its controls:
 - Use `method="GET"` and `action="thank-you.html"` to direct to the thank you page when the form is submitted
 - Make sure to add an id to your input, and add `for="email"` (or whatever your id is) _to the label_.
 This makes the label associated with the input

 ## Deploying